grayson-arendt/Lunabotics-2024/README.md

 ## Overview

 This repository contains code made by the College of DuPage team for the NASA Lunabotics competition.
-It is made for ROS 2 Humble on Ubuntu 22.04.
+It is made for ROS 2 Humble on Ubuntu 22.04 (Kernel 5.15).

 ## Hardware